Unitary Complexity and the Uhlmann Transformation Problem: Quantum Cryptography

 \begin{remark} \cref{def:honest_binding} is called \emph{honest} binding because it requires the binding property only for the states $\ket{\psi_{\lambda,b}}$ that are produced if the commit phase is executed honestly.
 We refer to \cite{yan2023general} for a discussion of this definition and stronger versions thereof.
 Throughout this paper, we will only consider the honest binding property, so we will just drop the term ``honest'' for brevity. \end{remark}

-\begin{remark} The definitions of hiding and binding can easily be revised to include adversaries that have quantum side information, but for simplicity we focus on adversaries take classical side information (by way of the non-uniformity of the adversary's circuits).
-This would require us to consider unitary complexity classes with \emph{quantum advice}, e.g., $\class{avgUnitaryBQP/qpoly}$.
+\begin{remark} The definitions of hiding and binding can easily be revised for non-uniform adversaries, perhaps even with quantum side information, but for simplicity we focus on uniform adversaries.
+The more general security notion would correspond to unitary complexity classes with \emph{advice}, e.g., $\class{avgUnitaryBQP/poly}$ (i.e., non-uniformity via classical advice) or $\class{avgUnitaryBQP/qpoly}$ (i.e., non-uniformity via quantum advice).
 We leave this for future work. \end{remark}

 Before discussing the connection between the Uhlmann Transformation Problem and commitment schemes, we review several basic facts about them.
 First, information-theoretically secure quantum commitments do not exist: